sanadhis/ADA-2017/project/web/index.md

 We define this phenomenon as herding bias, and we guess this phenomenon would exist because once the artist/artist gives a positive impression on users, they are more willing to listen to, or even more likely to love their songs.
 To measure the degree of herding bias, we use the following formula:

-We analyze playlists of 1022 users, and get the following distribution (To avoid misleading in histogram, we make bins = 50 to get a higher resolution.)
+We analyze playlists of **1022 users**, and get the following distribution (To avoid misleading in histogram, we make bins = 50 to get a higher resolution.)

 <img src="img/Q2_1.PNG" class="img-centered">

-We find there 160 people out of 1022 people (only 16%) don’t have herding bias, and the median value is of herding bias is 0.38, which means there are 50% users clicking at least 38% of songs from certain artists.
+We find there are **160 people out of 1022 people (only 16%)** don’t have herding bias, and the median value is of **herding bias is 0.38**.
+Which means, users commonly listen, at least 38%, songs from certain artists.
 Is it a good thing or a bad thing?
 This is a subjective question, if you love to try new stuff, then don’t let herding bias constrain yourself!

 ### Tendency of Hearing Singers' Voice, not the Songs
 Are songs from popular artists usually popular?
-We collect 25 popular and 20 unpopular artists in 2010, and analyze the song hotness of their songs.
+We collect **25 popular** and **20 unpopular artists** in 2010, and analyze the song hotness of their songs.
 Surprisingly, it differs a lot!

 <img src="img/Q2_2.PNG" class="img-centered">

-This kind of phenomenon is like “Rich gets richer”, once you gain more connections (popularity), the more possible that your songs will be popular.
+This kind of phenomenon is like **“Rich gets richer”**, once you gain more connections (popularity), the more possible that your songs will be popular.
 Now, let’s observe the clickthrough rate of 2 popular artists in 2017:

 <button class="button" onclick="changeTableContentQ2('Ed_Sheeran')">Ed Sheeran</button>
 <button class="button" onclick="changeTableContentQ2('Alan_Walker')">Alan Walker</button>